Monica Bellucci: 1980s and 1990s

 At age 16, Bellucci was asked to pose for photography sessions by her father's friend, the director of a fashion agency.
 Having begun her modelling career, Bellucci periodically travelled to Milan and Paris while continuing her studies at Città di Castello.
 According to Bellucci: "I approached the adult universe very early" because she worked with models ten years older than herself.
 Bellucci said: "Modelling came to me naturally, and I loved pictures.
 I loved the world of image".

 While hitchhiking, Bellucci met Piero Montanucci, a hairdresser from Città di Castello, who persuaded her to become his model.
-Bellucci, a student at the liceo classico, attracted attention wherever they went due to her striking appearance.
+Bellucci, a student at the liceo classico, attracted attention wherever she went due to her striking appearance.
 She was considered a local model.
 Bellucci studied philosophy, literature, Latin and Greek.
 In 1983, Bellucci was dressed by Città di Castello-based fashion entrepreneur Pina Alberti and modelled at a fashion show at the Teatro degli Illuminati, the city's municipal theatre, as part of an event called Momento Donna, which Maria Giovanna Elmi hosted.
 Montanucci, her mentor at the time, accompanied Bellucci to the event.
 While in high school, Bellucci's father's friend allowed her to debut on the catwalk during a fashion show in Florence and at another in Milan.

 Bellucci studied law at the University of Perugia, aiming to become a lawyer.
 She financed her studies by working as a model through her father's friend.
 After a friend of Bellucci encouraged her to apply to modelling agencies during her studies, she moved to Milan, one of Europe's fashion centres.
 Modelling agent Piero Piazzi saw Bellucci's arrival at the Elite Model Management agency and thought she could have been an actress.
 Piazzi had been critical in his assessment when he first saw Bellucci in 1987, telling her she was "not ready".
 Between 1988 and 1989, Elite signed Bellucci to a contract.
 In 1988, she featured on the cover of Elle France, photographed by Oliviero Toscani, and Vogue Spain.